discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 After creating a bot user, you'll see a section like this:
 ![Bot application](http://i.imgur.com/E1CZqFT.png)

 In that section, there's a field labeled "Token".
 Click the "click to reveal" link in order to view your token.
-Copy and save your token in a safe place, because you'll need it for later.
-Don't worry if you do happen to lose your token - you can always go back to this page and view it again, as well as generate a new one, if necessary.
+When we ask you to paste your token somewhere, this is the value that you need to put in.
+Don't worry if you do happen to lose your token—you can always go back to this page and view it again, as well as generate a new one, if necessary.

 ### What is a token, anyway?

 A token is essentially your bot's password; it's what your bot uses to login to Discord.
 With that being said, **it is vital that you do not ever share this token with anybody, purposely or accidentally**.
-If someone does manage to get a hold of your token, they can use your bot as if it were theirs - this means they can perform malicious acts with it.
+If someone does manage to get a hold of your token, they can use your bot as if it were theirs—this means they can perform malicious acts with it.

 ### Token leak scenario